-With apologies to ornithophobes, Issue 20 is devoted to “Birds” of all kinds.
+With apologies to ornithophobes, Issue 20 (Fall 2019) is devoted to “Birds” of all kinds.
 It’s also a double anniversary issue to celebrate reaching this lofty round number.
 This special (and especially large) collection has 11 stories, 12 illustrations, and more birds than we could count, whether they’re harbinger or omen, songster or trickster, friend or foe.

 Buy PDF – $3.99 (best for showcasing illustrations)

 The Water-Bearer and the Hawk-King, by H. Pueyo

 A Map to a Future Unlike Any Past, by Karolina Fedyk